stb-tester/apt2ostree/README.md

   the permissions/ownership right.
 * It's slow - we check all the files back into ostree by piping through tar back into ostree.
 This allows tar to be running as root, while ostree still runs as a normal user.
-If `ostree checkout --require-hardlinks` then we could use `ostree commit --link-checkout-speedup` during checking to speed things up.
+If we used `ostree checkout --require-hardlinks` then we could use `ostree commit --link-checkout-speedup` during checkin to speed things up.
 Further speedups might be possible with `overlayfs`.
-* I've not tested it building for foreign-architectures with qemu binfmt-misc support.
+* I've not tested it building for foreign architectures with qemu binfmt-misc support.
 It might work, it might not.

 All this is a long-winded way of saying that much like with multistrap you